Flotomate/product_docs/source/admin/admin-user-management/user-management-user-case.rst

     :alt: figure 34

 Ravi knows that all his technicians are not the same.
 He wants to group them into different groups.
-Ravi remembers that Flotomate offers **Technician Groups**; he goes to **Technicians Groups** (Users) from **Admin**.
+Ravi remembers that Motadata offers **Technician Groups**; he goes to **Technicians Groups** (Users) from **Admin**.
 He quickly adds a database group name Database and adds Naren and Amartya.